atoybou/cfd_python/README.md

 # cfd_python
-My works on basic CFD, on the basis of "12 steps to Navier-Stokes" by Lorena Barba.
+My works (documentation, programs) on basic CFD, on the basis of "12 steps to Navier-Stokes" by Lorena Barba.
 Using Python